Email Marketing for Dentists: An In-Depth Look at Strategies for Dentists

 Let’s start with some numbers that illustrate the most important trends in email marketing across all industries.

-- 42.3% of all Americans say they subscribe to business email lists to get special deals and promotions.
+• 42.3% of all Americans report subscribing to business email lists to receive special deals and promotions.

-Professional marketers still consider email marketing to be one of the most effective ways to improve brand recognition and grow a business.
+Professional marketers continue to consider email marketing one of the most effective ways to enhance brand recognition and drive business growth.

 Subscriber Stats

-- 44% of marketing email recipients have made a purchase in the last year as a result of a promotional email.
+• 44% of marketing email recipients have purchased in the last year as a result of a promotional email.

-- 44% of marketing email recipients have made a purchase in the last year as a result of a promotional email.
+• 44% of marketing email recipients have purchased in the last year as a result of a promotional email.

 You may be wondering how big of a response you can expect to get from your dental email marketing campaigns.
 Here are some statistics related to click-through rates (CTR) and return on investment (ROI).

-- 320% more revenue is earned from automated emails than non-automated emails.
+• 320% more revenue is earned from automated emails than from non-automated emails.

-You can see from these statistics that email marketing is extremely effective and gets a very high ROI, which means you’ll be getting an excellent return on the investment you make.
+You can see from these statistics that email marketing is extremely effective and yields a very high ROI, which means you’ll receive an excellent return on the investment you make.

 We already told you that the average open rate for dental practice emails is 21.72%.
 Here are some other email marketing statistics for dentists and orthodontists.

-- Most dental email list subscribers are patients – about 68%, which is higher than other industries.
+• Most dental email list subscribers are patients – about 68%, which is higher than in other industries.

-The takeaway here is that using email marketing can give you an advantage over your competitors.
-The key is knowing how to use and – and tracking your results to fine-tune your campaigns.
+The key takeaway here is that utilizing email marketing can give you a competitive advantage over your competitors.
+The key is knowing how to use and track your results to fine-tune your campaigns.

 4. Dental Marketing Ideas for Email Campaigns

-For some dental practices, the lack of email marketing is due to uncertainty about the best way to use dental email marketing.
+For some dental practices, the lack of email marketing is due to uncertainty about how to utilize dental email marketing effectively.
 Here are some dental marketing ideas to help you.

 Your email subject line is the first thing your subscribers will see – and it may determine whether they open the email.
 Here are some guidelines to keep in mind.

-- Emails with emoji in them have a 56% higher open rate than emails with no emoji.
+2. Emails with emojis in them have a 56% higher open rate than emails with no emojis.

 One of the most common mistakes dental practices make is overdoing their dental email marketing campaigns.
 By that, we mean sending too many emails to the point where they become a nuisance.

 Nobody wants to hear from their dentist every day.
-While there may be circumstances (a lead nurturing sequence is one) where you want to send more frequent emails, usually one or two emails per month is enough to engage your patients.
+While there may be circumstances (such as a lead nurturing sequence) where you want to send more frequent emails, typically one or two emails per month are enough to engage your patients.

 As we noted earlier, you should also keep direct sales and promotional emails to a minimum.
 If you plan to send two emails a month, only one should be a direct promotion.